 In addition to these Dark Sky Parks, many South Carolinians opt to head towards the beach for meteor shower spotting.
 The beaches along South Carolina’s coast are popular during the peak of meteor showers.
 Beaches like Isle of Palms and Folly Beach provide an excellent view of the sky.
 Whether you decide to head inland or towards the coast, South Carolina has several spots where you can experience the full beauty of a meteor shower.

-You may also like: How to Easily Keep Your Shower Caddy from Falling in the Bathroom
+You may also like: How to Easily Remove a Kohler Shower Handle: Step-by-Step Guide!

 The Science Behind Meteor Showers Explained